Have you tried to modify your home loan?

 A foreclosure is not allowed to be initiated while there is an active modification application in process.
 The banks/mortgage companies have in some cases done nearly everything possible to hinder the modification process and force homeowners to lose their homes.
 They have ignored phone calls, repeatedly denied receiving documentation, though people have such proof as fax confirmations, etc.

 While the Dodd-Frank Act and CFPB can’t undo what has been done, it does allow for some level of financial relief.
-You could receive up to $2000 for every incident we can identify.
+If we win your case you could receive up to $2,000 for every incident we can identify.
 Our Law Firm wants to make sure that you receive the compensation you are due.
-There are no upfront fees for our review, consultation or even if we accept your case.
-We only earn a fee if we win.

 Our firm understands the complex regulations and the many instances in which your rights may have been violated.
-This is not a class action suit; each case is individually handled and pursued.
-Even if you were approved and are currently paying on the new modification, pursuing this will not jeopardize your current situation.
+This is not a class action suit: each case is individually handled and pursued.
 There is no obligation for our review.
 Call one of our experienced representatives to discuss your situation to see if there have been any violations.
-If we take on your case and don’t succeed, you owe us nothing.
-We only get paid if you get paid!